Have you ever asked either question about any project that loomed in front of you?

-- How – We must drag the trees with trucks.
+- How – We must drag the trees with truck & SUV.

 To problem solve this the team must start brainstorming the four “W” areas mentioned.
 And, you go about it in the exact same order as outlined above.

-- With two trucks that wouldn’t get stuck, could we do it with enough people?
+- With two vehicles that wouldn’t get stuck, could we do it with enough people?

-- If we had more trucks could we get this done?
+- If we had more vehicles could we get this done?

-- If we had trucks that could operate off-road could we get this done?
+- If we had vehicles that could operate off-road could we get this done?

 - If we had more time could we get this done?